sdqali/site/content/blog/2013-10-01-accessing-environment-variables-in-gradle.markdown

 ---
-image: /images/threaded-blue-on-black-cropped.jpg
-title: "Accessing Environment Variables in Gradle"
-date: 2013-10-01
-comments: true
 categories:
 - code
 - groovy
 - gradle
 - android
+comments: true
+date: 2013-10-01
+ghcommentid: 82
+image: /images/threaded-blue-on-black-cropped.jpg
 tags:
 - code
 - groovy
 - gradle
 - android
+title: Accessing Environment Variables in Gradle
 ---

 I have been writing a fun Android App.
 [Share With Title](https://play.google.com/store/apps/details?id=in.sdqali.sharewithtitle) is a small application that allows you to share web pages you are reading to other applications without having to jump through the messy copy-paste hoop.
 (You should try it.
 If you share stuff from the web like I do, it will save you a lot of time and frustration).
 I have been coding on [Android Studio](https://developer.android.com/sdk/installing/studio.html), Google's IntelliJ based IDE for Android development.
 It uses Gradle for build scripts.
 Gradle is a Groovy based DSL [^1] for declaratively specifying build tasks.
 From what I have seen so far, it looks like an improvement over Ant.

 While attempting to build a signed version of my app, I found a [Gradle recipe](http://stackoverflow.com/questions/18328730/how-to-create-a-release-signed-apk-file-using-gradle) for signing Android applications.
 However, it used hard coded parameters including passwords.
 This lead me to figuring out how to use environment variables in Gradle scripts.